sensorfleet/sensorfleet.github.io/_posts/2020-09-24-Using-Zeek-to-find-persistent-threats-by-monitoring-DNS.md

 We now use the above detection method in monitoring of our own infrastructure.

 Hopefully this will help someone to realize how neat things you can do just by using open source tools such as Zeek.

-It gets even easier when using commercial products to round the rough edges a bit.
+And it gets even easier when using commercial products to round the rough edges a bit.

 Stay tuned for the part 2 of our Zeek guide: We’re going to add a "canary" file to an internal server to be used as a honeypot, and add the file hash to Zeek as